AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

 This code is not correct.

-Expr'Old on potentially unevaluated expression is allowed only when Expr is a variable.
+:ada:`Expr'Old` on potentially unevaluated expression is allowed only when :ada:`Expr` is a variable.

 Example #10